 Child Consultancy

 Bringing a child’s voice into the room for a parenting mediation takes skill and care, as well as an ability to take a considered approach in relation to future mediation sessions.
-I am qualified to meet with children as a Child Consultant and can be contacted by other Family Dispute Resolution Practitioners to discuss a provision of Child Inclusive Practice within their cases.

 FAQ’s